 3 months

-Learning from people who went through this process.
-Learning from Detroiters.
+Learning from people who went through this process — Detroiters.

 We also spoke to residents who had been through the application process.
 We cold-called to inform Detroiters about the program.